aleen42/PersonalWiki/Programming/JavaScript/high_performance/virtual_dom/virtual_dom.md

 - **tag**: the name of the tag
 - **data**: the data within the node

-With knowing that, we can easily grasped that why Picodom implemented such an object with the following function:
+With knowing that, we can easily grasp why Picodom implemented such an object with the following function:

 ```js
 /**